Brian Howe (politician): Later life

-Following Howe's departure from parliament, he became Schultz Visiting Professor at the Princeton University.
+Following Howe's departure from parliament, he became Schultz Visiting professor at the Princeton University.
 He was then appointed by Melbourne University as a Professorial Fellow in the Centre for Public Policy.
 He taught postgraduate students, worked on several research projects, authored three books and published many articles.
-He organized two major international conferences in Melbourne on changing labour markets and their implications for Australian social policy.
+He organised two major international conferences in Melbourne on changing labour markets and their implications for Australian social policy.
 He received a visiting fellowship at the Woodrow Wilson School of Public and International Affairs at Princeton University in 1997 and 1998.

-In 2012 he chaired the ACTU Independent Inquiry into Insecure Work in Australia.
+In 2012 Howe chaired the ACTU Independent Inquiry into Insecure Work in Australia.
 He spoke widely about the issue to the media and addressed the National Press Club.

 In 2017 Howe and his wife Renata were the subject of a documentary podcast interview by the Fitzroy History Society Oral History Project covering their early years of activism in the 1960s.

 He served on the board of the Brotherhood of St Laurence and the Patrons Council of the Epilepsy Foundation of Victoria.
 He was a founding director of the Australia and New Zealand School of Government; and was chairman of the Victorian Disability Housing Trust and the community housing association Housing Choices Australia.